 - Place on a clean drying rack or plate, allowing space between leaves.

 - After 5 days or so the celery leaves should be dry.
 After 2 days rotate them if not using a drying rack (for adequate air circulation).

 - Once dry place on a large plate or in a bowl to crumble into smaller pieces.
 Crumble the leaves and discard the stem.
 They should break easily and if they don’t they aren’t dry enough yet and allow to dry for a couple more days.

 - Using a wide mouth funnel, place crushed leaves into a mason jar or other storage container and cover with a lid.

-You can freeze celery leaves in oil the way you would with any other flavor enhancing herb.
+Yes, you can freeze celery leaves in oil the way you would with any other flavor enhancing herb.
 Read how to freeze basil and replace the basil with the celery leaves.
 You can also just wash and toss the leaves into a bag and grab as needed.
 Make sure they are dry first otherwise they’ll clump together easier.
 I often toss celery leaves in with other veggie scraps to make soup stock or broth later on.